In a first, Starbucks workers agree to union in Buffalo, NY

 Johnson earned $14.7 million in salary and stock awards in the company’s 2020 fiscal year.

-Starbucks or the union can contest individual votes in the election, which could delay the certification process by the labor board.
-But if the votes do get certified, Starbucks is legally obligated to begin the process of collective bargaining with Workers United and any of the three stores that vote to unionize, said Cathy Creighton, the director of Cornell University’s Industrial and Labor Relations Buffalo Co-Lab.
+If the votes do get certified and a store opts to unionize, Starbucks is legally obligated to begin the process of collective bargaining with Workers United, said Cathy Creighton, the director of Cornell University’s Industrial and Labor Relations Buffalo Co-Lab.

 In some cases, companies have closed a location rather than deal with a union.
 But that’s difficult for a retailer like Starbucks, since it would be illegal to close one store and then open another nearby, Creighton said.